swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 Assuming the above hold, the type of a pack expansion expression is defined to be the pack expansion type whose pattern type is the type of the pattern expression.

-**Evaluation semantics:** At runtime, each value (or type) pack parameter receives a value (or type) pack, which is a concrete list of values (or types).
+**Evaluation semantics:** At runtime, each value (or type) parameter pack receives a value (or type) pack, which is a concrete list of values (or types).
 The same-shape requirements guarantee that all value (and type) packs have the same length, call it `N`.
-The evaluation semantics are that for each successive `i` such that `0 ≤ i < N`, the pattern expression is evaluated after substituting each occurrence of a value (or type) pack parameter with the `i`th element of the value (or type) pack.
-The evaluation proceeds from left to right according to the usual evaluation order, and the sequence of results from each evaluation forms the argument list for the parent expression.
+The evaluation semantics are that for each successive `i` such that `0 ≤ i < N`, the pattern expression is evaluated after substituting each occurrence of a value (or type) parameter pack with the `i`th element of the value (or type) pack.
+The evaluation proceeds from left to right according to the usual evaluation order, and the list of results from each evaluation forms the argument list for the parent expression.

 For example, pack expansion expressions can be used to forward value parameter packs to other functions: